IBM-Cloud/docs/services/mobilefoundation/c_using_mfs_p1.md

 For more information on MobileFirst Analytics you can refer to [MobileFirst Foundation Operational Analytics](https://mobilefirstplatform.ibmcloud.com/tutorials/en/foundation/8.0/analytics/){: new_window}.

 **Note:** The Mobile Analytics server is removed when you delete the {{site.data.keyword.mobilefoundation_short}} service instance or when you attempt to re-create the {{site.data.keyword.mfserver_short_notm}}.

+##  Deleting Mobile Analytics server
+{: #deleting_analytics_server_dev}

+You can now delete the Mobile Analytics server that was added to the {{site.data.keyword.mobilefoundation_short}} service instance, from the {{site.data.keyword.mobilefoundation_short}} service dashboard.

+* Click **Delete Analytics** to delete the  Mobile Analytics server that was added to the {{site.data.keyword.mobilefoundation_short}} service instance.

+ This will delete the analytics container group.
+The process of deleting analytics containers takes about 10 minutes.
+You can refresh the screen to view the updated status.
+Once the analytics containers are deleted, the **Add Analytics** button is re-enabled, you can use this to add the Mobile Analytics server again if you choose to.

 ## Re-creating the {{site.data.keyword.mobilefirst}} server
 {: #recreate_mobilefoundation_p1}